Scarlet Badis and other Nano fish are an exciting, underappreciated segment of the aquarium hobby.

 These plants are epiphytes, meaning they can be attached to rocks, driftwood, and other hard surfaces.
 This means you don’t need to spend extra on enriched planted aquarium substrates.

-Speaking of substrates, Scarlet Badis are also unpicky when it comes to sand versus gravel.
+Speaking of substrates, Scarlet Badis are also not picky when it comes to sand versus gravel substrates.
 Any substrate will work just fine for them.
 It’s best to make your decision based both on aesthetics versus which will work best for the plants you have in mind.

 Rocks and driftwood are also good to have in a Badis tank.
 Rocks provide an excellent contrast to the plants and fish with their mineral textures and angled edges.
 And driftwood is a place for both biofilms and epiphytes to grow as well as a valuable source of plant tannins.